-Note: The chart considers the cards that have exited the End Column in the date range and also cards that may have skipped the Start Column through the End Column.
+Note: The chart considers the cards that have exited the End Column or moved to or beyond the Done column type in the date range and also cards that may have skipped the Start Column through the End Column.
 Throughput is calculated based on the time the card entered any column in between the Start column and the End column to the time it was moved out of the End column.
 But, if the End column is tagged as Done column type, then the throughput is calculated till the card’s entry into the End column, not based on its exit from the End column.

 If you select all or multiple columns for plotting the chart, then the throughput is calculated based on the archived cards and any cards that enter into the Done column type or move beyond Done column type.

 On the Throughput chart, hover over a bar to view the attribute and the throughput number.
 The drill-down capability on the Throughput chart helps you analyze the completed cards that contributed to the Throughput number.
 Click the bar to see the list of completed cards in a pop-up.
 You can go to the card details by clicking on a card on the list.